Myth—I only need to worry about moths if my furnishings are made of wool.

 An important fact to remember about moths is they can digest protein fibers such as wool, silk and specialty hair fibers, but these insects will also find and eat protein substances found on synthetic fibers.
 This means carpets, rugs, draperies, and upholstered furniture made from nylon, acrylic, polyester, acetate, and other synthetics can harbor these insects if they contain food or beverage stains, blood, urine, perspiration or other sources of nutritional protein.

 An interesting fact about these textile-eating moths is that unlike other varieties, they are not attracted to bright lights and tend to seek darker areas or dim light.
 This makes it very difficult to detect them in dark closets and drawers.
 It is most likely that you will notice fabric damage or larvae before you see the moths themselves.

 One of the major hurdles in preventing damage is consumer education about moths.
-People are home less often than ever before.
-They have less time to care for their rugs and carpets (for example, vacuuming) and even less to inspect dark places such as under furniture, etc. Rugs, carpets, and wool clothing and wall hangings get dirty and they are just lying and hanging targets.
+People are home less often than ever before (post COVID).
+They have less time to care for their rugs and carpets (for example, vacuuming) and even less to inspect dark places such as under furniture, etc. Rugs, carpets, and wool clothing and wall hangings get dirty and they can become lying and hanging targets.